How to Think About Data Structure and Algorithm

 This logic uses the traverse

-variable, and updates the maximum depth at the leaf nodes.
+, and updates the maximum depth at leaf nodes.

-If you're skeptical, compare it with the code for the permutation problem in the Core Framework of Backtracking Algorithms.
+Try comparing it with the code for the permutation problem in Backtracking Framework.
 The backtrack

 class Solution {